Youth Representatives 2025-2026

 Diya Narayan, International Public Relations Association

-My name is Diya Narayan and I am a first year student from Roxbury, New Jersey.
-I am currently in the business school with the plan of majoring in Marketing with a minor in Applied Statistics.
+My name is Diya Narayan and I am a sophomore from Roxbury, New Jersey.
+I am currently in the business school, majoring in Marketing with a minor in Methodical Psychology.
 I am extremely interested in human rights and addressing issues that emerge from the current media.
-I am currently doing research within the Business school regarding Generative AI in the marketing and management world, as well as being involved in Leela Indian Fusion Dance, Lehigh Tour Guide, Diversity Peer Educators, and South Asian Student Association.
+I am the current Youth Representative for the International Public Relations Association (IPRA).
+Recently, I presented for NGO CSW on The Role of Media in Gender Bias within the Healthcare Industry.
+Through this panel, I developed further knowledge on the gender discrepancies not just in healthcare, but worldwide issues.

 Tasfia Ahmad, Nadam Foundation

-My name is Tasfia Ahmad (she/her) and I am a freshman from South Jersey.
-I plan to major in Political Science at Lehigh University.
+My name is Tasfia Ahmad (she/her) and I am a sophomore from South Jersey majoring in Political Science at Lehigh University.
 I am a youth representative for the Nadam Foundation based in India which focuses on women and children's rights and gender equality.
 My goal is to dedicate myself to women and children around the world and give them the opportunities to succeed.

 Amelia Chandless, Nadam Foundation